 No 4Runner today, just our little Honda CRV.
 I drove part way up Racehorse Pass road before we decided to park where an ATV trail joins the road from the north.
 I had spent the previous morning replacing the radiator in the CRV so the short trip up Racehorse Pass road was a good test of my mechanical handiwork.
 Besides, even though I’ve never met Sonny Bou, if he thought that his CRV could make it up this road, then that is good enough for me.

 A partial panorama with Mount Ward on the left and the base of Racehorse Mountain on the far right.

 The usual route up Racehorse goes up the ridge pictured on the right.
-It is easier to access this ridge from the SW slopes which are not shown in this picture but are shown in a picture later on.
+It is easier to access this ridge from the SW slopes which are not shown in this picture, but are later on.

 Just before reaching the usual ascent route up the south ridge, we came to this massive drainage bowl next to the road.
 Here is where we decided to leave the road and ascend a gully on the left hand side.

 We stuck to the rock in the gully until things started to become a little technical for Keagan (and we forgot to bring our helmets).
 We then trended to the left and gained the south ascent ridge.

 Another view of the bowl, this time from near the base of the mountain.
 The gully we followed is visible on the left (note the large black hole caused by water erosion).

 The angle of this picture makes it look steeper than it really is.
 The rock in the lower portions is generally good and we did not find it difficult to scramble up.
 Once you get into the upper sections, there is more loose rock and you have to be careful.
 This is looking up at the black hole that was mentioned in the previous photo.